Currently on until:

 Creative Drawing – Allegories of Modernism

 This class is suitable for anyone over 16 with a passion for art, regardless of ability.
 It will be a thrilling, liberating and exciting experience firmly rooted in Modernism, allowing each student to self-express.
-The whole course runs for 6 weeks commencing on Sunday 21st May and can be taken either as a whole course, or as a single classes.
+The course runs for 6 weeks from Sunday 21st May and can be taken either as a whole course, or as single classes.

 Class 1 – Paul Klee – Taking a line for a walk

 Paul Klee’s work is difficult to classify.
-He is variously associated with expressionism, cubism, futurism, surrealism and abstraction, although his pictures are difficult to classify, often used geometric forms as well as letters, numbers, and arrows, and combined them with figures of animals and people In this class you will look at the line, taking it for a walk, seeing where it goes and what shapes and forms you start creating.
+He is variously associated with expressionism, cubism, futurism, surrealism and abstraction.
+He used geometric forms as well as letters, numbers and arrows, in combination with figures of animals and people.
+In this class you will look at the line, ‘taking it for a walk’, seeing where it goes and what shapes and forms you might create.
 This class will be a discovery of your own lines, patterns and formation in a fun and upbeat session.

 About Linda Sabbage

-Linda Sabbage was formally educated at Elam School of Fine Arts, New Zealand.
-She then went on to obtain a teaching degree from the University of Auckland.
+Linda Sabbage was educated at Elam School of Fine Arts, New Zealand and then obtained a teaching degree from the University of Auckland.
 Linda has taught extensively throughout New Zealand and Europe and has received worldwide recognition for her talents as a tutor.
-Her students in Queens College Spain came top in the world for the Cambridge Schools art programme twice and three times top in Spain.
+Her students in Queens College, Spain, twice came top in the world for the Cambridge Schools art programme and three times top in Spain.
 Linda won the Australasian Teacher of the Year award and later the prestigious Woolf Fischer Fellowship, awarded only to 30 people since the 1960s.